 VA hosted a second consulting party meeting on April 25, 2022 to discuss additional revisions to the draft PA.
 Representatives of THC attended the meeting.
 On April 27, 2022, VA submitted a revised PA to the consulting parties based on the April 25, 2022 meeting.
-It is anticipated that the final PA will include stipulations requiring project design review by THC to minimize adverse effects to historic properties; nomination of Building 1, with Building 3 as a component, for inclusion in the NRHP; documentation of Buildings 5, 6 and 10 prior to their demolition (formerly considered to be historic properties); and the installation of interpretative signage at the campus that memorializes the significance of the Dallas Veterans Administration Hospital.
+The final PA was executed on June 2, 2022.
+The final PA includes stipulations requiring project design review by THC to minimize adverse effects to historic properties; nomination of Building 1, with Building 3 as a component, for inclusion in the NRHP; documentation of Buildings 5, 6 and 10 prior to their demolition (formerly considered to be historic properties); and the installation of interpretative signage at the campus that memorializes the significance of the Dallas Veterans Administration Hospital.
 With the completion of these NHPA minimization and mitigation measures, cultural resources impacts would be less than significant.